elisehammarstrom/ds/README.md

 ![alt text](https://github.com/elisehammarstrom/ds/blob/main/images/reversible_markovchain.png?raw=true)
-and this link (page 2): [Reversible MC](https://inst.eecs.berkeley.edu/~ee126/sp18/reversibility.pdf)
+and this link (page 2): [Reversible MC](https://inst.eecs.berkeley.edu/~ee126/sp18/reversibility.pdf) Here the file ExamTLab is good to look at.
 * Stationary distribution: Long term frequency.
 Calculate through raising the transition matrix to a high power, say with math.linalg.matrix_power(transition_matrix, 100)[0].
 It is important to take the first row as the stationary distribution.
 One can also calculate this by using eigenvalues and eigenvectors.
 See ExamJanuary_2022_problem.ipynb problem 5 part 3